grandjeanlab/INCF_preclinical/README.md

 There will be a hands-on demonstration of the AIDAmri software broadcasted during the workshop.
 It will be possible to follow along from your computer if you install the prerequisites.
 The following will be required:
 * [Jupyter Notebook](https://jupyter.org/install)
 * [Docker](https://docs.docker.com/get-docker/)
-* [Download AIDAmri](https://github.com/Aswendt-Lab/AIDAmri/tree/workshop) and proceed with building the container as described in the Docker_manual.pdf
+* [Download AIDAmri](https://github.com/Aswendt-Lab/AIDAmri/tree/workshop) with `git clone -b workshop \ https://github.com/aswendtlab/AIDAmri.git` and proceed with building the container as described in the Docker_manual.pdf

 </details>